Eyreon/FLsun-V400/README.md

  - Add the following line in Cura at the start GCODE after G28 to actually load the bed mesh for the print, please use the following:
    <code>BED_MESH_PROFILE LOAD=default</code> > if you use a different naming convention for your printers config, please use that name instead.
  - Please find the profile I use in cura and feel free to import it: https://github.com/Eyreon/FLsun-V400/blob/main/Cura%20profile%20for%20PLA%20and%20PLA%2B.curaprofile I would like to thank @Amazon62 for sharing his work.
- - For nozzle dragging the main advice is to use gyroid infill, 15% for small prints and 25% for large print for a smooth top surface, Delta's don't do well with regular infill due to the way the effector moves.
+ - For nozzle dragging the main advice is to use gyroid infill, 15% for small prints and 25% for large print for a smooth top surface, Delta's don't do well with grid infill due to the way the effector moves at this high speed.
+Also not that Combing shoule be off.
  - In some cases a z-hop of .5/.8 mm is advised however the profile I use does not require this and creates quality prints.
  - A great print tuning guide here: https://ellis3dp.com/Print-Tuning-Guide/